Me Estás Tentando

-"Me Estás Tentando" ("You're Tempting Me") is the first single by Puerto Rican reggaeton duo Wisin & Yandel from their compilation album Wisin & Yandel Presentan: La Mente Maestra, released on October 21, 2008 by Machete Music.
+"Me Estás Tentando" ("You're Tempting Me") is the first single by Puerto Rican reggaeton duo Wisin & Yandel from Nesty la Mente Maestra's compilation album Wisin & Yandel Presentan: La Mente Maestra, released on October 21, 2008 by Machete Music.
 A remix of the single was released on February 17, 2009.
 It features Franco "El Gorila" and Jayko, and a music video was also released in early February.
 The song was also featured in the 2009 video game Grand Theft Auto: Episodes from Liberty City on the San Juan Sounds radio station.